Information for council tax payers during coronavirus crisis

 We know that this is a difficult time for many of our residents and that the coronavirus is having a significant impact.

 Your council tax pays for essential services in Cheltenham.
 If your financial circumstances have not been disrupted, it is really important that you continue to make the payments as set out on your bill.

 If you are struggling to pay your council tax, we want to make you aware of the support available and how the council can help you if you have been affected.

 If your financial circumstances have been disrupted, special payment plans can be agreed on request.
-For example, your instalment plan could be amended to reduce your April and May payment amount or if necessary deferred to start your 2020/21 council tax payments in June.
 If you are concerned about your ability to pay your council tax, we would encourage you to contact our council tax helpline on 01242 264161 or email us, and our advisers can talk you through the options currently available.

 For advice and information on the council’s local council tax support scheme, you can contact the council on our dedicated support scheme helpline 01242 264341 or by emailing council tax support.

 If you already have outstanding arrears of council tax, and wish to discuss a revised payment plan, please speak to a member of the revenues team on 01242 264161.

 Check that you have claimed all the benefits that you are entitled to on the government website.

 If your income has reduced, you may be able to claim Universal Credit.